GaggleAMP/cryptonite/README.md

 ## Usage

-Bolt adds to ActiveRecord the `attr_encrypted` method, which is used to declare the attributes that will be transparently encrypted, e.g.
+Cryptonite adds to ActiveRecord the `attr_encrypted` method, which is used to declare the attributes that will be transparently encrypted, e.g.

     attr_encrypted :secret, :another_secret